Record shortage in Rochester housing market leads to bidding wars, cash purchases

 “If you don’t have the deposit to put down or you are not really a qualified buyer, it will definitely be a challenge to get a house right now,” said Jim Barbato, president of Pride Mark Homes.

-According to the February housing report from the New York state association of realtors, sales are up but inventory is at record lows.
+According to the February housing report from the New York state association of realtors, sales are up, but inventory is near record lows.

 “This is unusual.
 It’s really ramped up.
 We’re also seeing a shift from covid for the demand for more space,” said Barbato.